AuReMe/esmecata/README.md

 * `-s/--sparql`: use SPARQL instead of REST requests

 It is possible to avoid using REST queries for esmecata and instead use SPARQL queries.
-This option need a link to a sparql endpoint containing UniProt.
+This option need a link to a SPARQL endpoint containing UniProt.
 If you want to use the [SPARQL endpoint](https://sparql.uniprot.org/sparql), you can just use: `-s uniprot`.

 * `-p/--propagate`: propagation of annotation